slbock/alligatordenovo/general_notes.md

       - -q - Reads are FASTQ files (extension .fq or .fastq)
     - Spliced alignment options
       - --dta/--downstream-transcriptome-assembly report alignments tailored for transcript assemblers including StringTie.
 With this option, Hisat2 requires longer anchor lengths for de novo discovery of splice sites.
 This leads to fewer alignments with short-anchors, which helps transcript assemblers improve significantly in computation and memory usage
+    - hisat2-inspect extracts information from a Hisat2 index about what kind of index it is and what reference sequences were used to build it
+      - -s/--summary - print a summary that includes information about index settings, as well as the names and lengths of the input sequences

 *Trinity*
   - **Intro** (from https://github.com/trinityrnaseq/trinityrnaseq/wiki)